greenmancode/docs/IYPluginDocs.md

 The following is the basic keys used to set plugin properties:

-`PluginName` (string) : The name of your plugin.
+`string PluginName` : The name of your plugin.
 Keep in mind that your filename must match the value of this property.

-`PluginDescription` (string) : The description of your plugin.
+`string PluginDescription` : The description of your plugin.
 If the plugin name is self-explanatory, use this as the credits.

-`Commands` (table) : A table where all of your commands will be created
+`table Commands` : A table where all of your commands will be created

 Here is a template to guide you: